cookiengineer/pacman-backup/README.md

 pacman-backup upgrade /source/folder;
 ```

-`upgrade` also also prints out a command for missing packages that need downloading.
+`upgrade` also prints out a command for missing packages that need downloading.

 In the scenario that the local database says that more packages need to be downloaded
 to update everything, it will output an additional command that is prepared to let
 `pacman` download the packages to the specified folder.

 This is helpful in the scenario that the "offline machine" has more packages installed
+than the "online machine" (so that more packages need to be downloaded to fully
+upgrade the "offline machine").

-than the "online machine", so that you can just copy/paste the command to a text file,
+Then you can simply copy/paste the generated command to a text file and execute it
-and next time you are online, you can execute it to prepare everything that's
+next time you're online - in order to automatically prepare everything that's
-necessary for the offline machine.
+necessary for the "offline machine".